Lesbian Health Initiative of Houston: History

 LHI was established in 1992 in Houston, Texas, by a group of lesbian women who were working in medical services.
 By that time, new medical research had revealed lesbians were at higher risk of breast and cervical cancer than their straight counterparts.
 It became a 501(c)(3) organization in 1994.
 The same year, LHI created a study called the Houston Area Health Care Needs Assessment for LGBT Women, to assess the issues LHI would address.
 The study found that 1 in 4 LGBT women had barriers that restricted their access to medical care, ranging from finances to discrimination, and the same number of women were assumed heterosexual by healthcare providers.
 25% of these women also reported signs of cancer within the previous year before the study.
 Additionally, trends indicated high stress, alcohol consumption, and tobacco usage levels among these women, and indicated a desire among the community for better access to adequate healthcare.

 LHI's Health Fair began in 1996 and became biannual in 2005.
 In 2011, LHI established its advocacy and education programs.
 In 2015 and 2016, LHI partnered with other organizations to fuel an assessment, titled the State of Health in Houston/Harris County, to establish demographic data on the Houston LGBT community's health and wellbeing.
 The study affirmed the 1994 study's data: demographic data indicated that about half of the Texas LGBT population was uninsured, encountered barriers to adequate healthcare, and had higher rates and risk of homelessness and tobacco usage.
 Additionally, it addressed the large data gap surrounding the LGBT community's welfare and the negative consequences it had on public health and the economy.
-In response to the study, the Texas Department of State Health Services adapted its BRFSS to include an LGBT module in 2015.
+They advocated for the Texas Department of State Health Services to adapt its BRFSS to include an LGBT module in 2015.